 Even though millipedes don’t really have 1,000 lets, the name “millipede” is a compound word formed from the Latin roots mille (“thousand”) and pes (“foot”).

-Millipedes eat a variety of decomposing plant and animal material.
+Millipedes eat a variety of decomposing plant and animal materials.

 Adult millipedes overwinter in the soil.
 Eggs are deposited below the soil surface and hatch in about three weeks.
 The young grow gradually in size, adding segments and legs as they mature.
 Maturity is reached after two to five years, and they continue to live for several years thereafter.

-Your Batzner Service Specialist will come to your property to identify the source of the earwigs and determine the proper treatment method.
-A treatment will be applied to the perimeter of the building foundation, outside and inside depending on the situation.
+Your Batzner Service Specialist will come to your property to identify the source of the millipedes and determine the proper treatment method.
+Treatment will be applied to the perimeter of the building foundation, outside and inside depending on the situation.
 Sanitation recommendations are also made to help prevent future infestations.

 For large-scale millipede infestations, count on a professional pest management service to take care of the problem knowledgeably and successfully.